12 Sep All of Our Mistakes Are Never Forgotten

 Something happened just now.

 I turned the corner and pushed open the bathroom door when I felt something.
 There was an almost painful cold nipping at my ankles.
 The chill sent a shiver up my spine and caused my entire body to tremble.
 When I looked to my side, I saw that the entrance door was wide open.
-The bitter freeze was flooding into the building, filling any empty space it could find.
+The bitter freeze was flooding into the building.

 “Damn it, Roger…” I muttered to myself with no one around to hear me.